Modified Kerr black holes surrounded by dark matter spike

 In our shadow analysis, we addressed photon geodesic equations, which we solved analytically in a first-order differential form.
-In more realistic DM spike scenarios, we observed that even at extreme spin values, the shadows of BGMKLBH with an inclination angle of $\theta_{0}=17^{\circ}$ in both spacetime models maintain a nearly circular boundary with little impact from the parameter $q$ (as $q\rightarrow1$ around the order of $10^{-2}$) on the distortion of the BH shadow.
+In more realistic DM spike scenarios, we observe that even at extreme spin values, the BGMKLBH shadows with an inclination angle of $\theta_{0}=17^{\circ}$ maintain a nearly circular boundary, with minimal impact from the parameters $\ell$ and $\tilde{\mu}$ on the distortion of the BH shadow.
 However, a significant change in the geometry of the BGMKLBH shadow is evident at an inclination angle of $\theta_{0} = 90^{\circ}$.
-Depending on which model is connected with the spacetime -- the TOV -- or the XHGW, it is observed that as the influence of the BGGM diminishes, the BH shadow shrinks in TOV spacetime when $q$ approaches or slightly exceeds $1$, on the order of $10^{-2}$.
-Conversely, in XHGW spacetime, the trend is reversed: the BH shadow expands as $q$ approaches or marginally surpasses $1$, around the order of $10^{-2}$.
-As such, the shadow shape is quite sensitive to the BGGM parameter value, particularly in the case where the BGMKLBHs exhibit characteristics of an extreme or near-extreme modified Kerr BH, with a spin parameter of $a\rightarrow 1$, in such a case, at the inclination angle of $\theta_{0} = 90^{\circ}$, a significant impact of the $q$ parameter on the distortion of the black hole shadow is observed, especially for $q<1$, for both spacetime models.
-Besides, it can be seen that the $q$ parameter diminishes the BH shadow distortion, particularly for the XHGW spacetime scenario, when $q$ approaches $1$ or when the GM effect dominates with only a minor variation on the scale of $10^{-2}$.
-Thus, the extent of this deformation depends on spacetime models and the BGGM parameter $q$, in addition to the dimensionless spin parameter $a$ and the inclination angle $\theta_{0}$.
+It is observed that as the BG and GM influences weaken, i.e., when $\ell$ and $\tilde{\mu}$ tend to zero, the BH shadow shrinks and expands, respectively.